sqtran/sqtran.github.io/_posts/2020-07-30-Verify-Certficates-with-OpenSSL.md

 ---
-layout: default
+layout: single
 title: Verify Certificates with OpenSSL
+date: 2020-07-30
+#categories: openssl certificates
 ---

-## Verify Certificates with OpenSSL
+## Background
 Working with certificates isn't as complicated as most developers seem to think.
 There are plenty of guides and examples online to follow.  `OpenSSL` is probably the most powerful tool out there.

 A common task is to verify the SSL/TLS capabilities of a server.
 If you need to interrogate a server to determine what protocols are allowed, use `OpenSSL` to connect to it.
 The output may look arcane, but it's not really that bad.